 Through the processes of literacy sponsors and a desire for learning about programming I learn valuable skills both applicable inside and outside of the computer discipline.
 The computer literacy that I have gained through these experiences have been valuable as method of expressing creative and unique aspects of what I find interesting and compelling to work at that time.
 From the various aspects of programming to cybersecurity I have learned knowledge has both effected how I look at everyday life from the various aspects that are hidden beneath the surface of those 1’s and 0’s.
-As I learned about language and literacy for which a whole host of details can be listed literacy opens a portal of possibilities unlimited potential in expressing what we all find important from writing to programming literacy can shape how we interact and why we interact with others including the world wide web of people.
+As I learned about language and literacy for which a whole host of details can be considered literacy opens a portal of possibilities unlimited potential in expressing what we all find important from writing to programming literacy can shape how we interact and why we interact with others including the world wide web of people.
 The future career opportunities that interested me are becoming are numerous but narrowed down into three I would love either work in, cybersecurity, web software development, or high-performance application/game development.
 The primary reason I chose to be a Computer Science Major stemmed from a desire to create things that I as well as others could use from simple enjoyment to helpful applications for day-to-day use.
 As different experiences have shaped how I service software combining different components of literacies from reading feedback to writing helpful documentation and guides on how to use an app.
 What drew me to UCF was that the Computer Science program is one of the best in the state and started by teaching C which is a language that I’ve always wanted to master.
 Which Through the rigor that the program provides I knew I could learn this language with a good understanding of the theory which has helped me understand how to be a better programmer in both creating solutions and getting the best possible performance by understand the foundation that many other modern programming languages are built on.
 Also, the Clubs and similar opportunities that those provide in finding an internship and gaining useful skills for my future career.
 In total the program and the overall opportunities outside of the classes that UCF provides for their students drew me in.
-After taking this course and so in the semester through the obstacles and challenges I have continuously been to overcome them from different aspects of this semester.
-Through this semester, I have had issues about how this literacy fits into myself and how exactly to explain it in fashion that be easily and effectively understood.
+After taking this course and so in the semester through the obstacles and challenges I have continuously been to overcome them from various aspects of this semester.
+Through this semester, I have had issues about how this literacy fits into myself and how exactly to explain it in fashion that can effectively understood.
 As I have faced these challenges, I have realized that I have change where I have multiple interests that I did not know before from talking with others about philosophy after I met friends from my Introduction to Philosophy class.
 This experience extends to other clubs and classes as I have made friends in Calculus that share interest with me and have encouraged me to be more excited about learning about calculus and other subjects.
 These experiences so far at UCF have made me a Healthier person, avid learner of subjects I had no interest in before, and even optimistically positive about the future.

-MLA Works Cited Page:Brandt, Deborah.
+MLA Works Cited Page:

+Brandt, Deborah.
 “Sponsors of Literacy” College Composition and Communication, Vol. 49, No. 2 (May, 1998), pp. 165-185.

 Melzer, Dan.
 “Understanding Discourse Communities” Writing Spaces: Readings on Writing, Volume 3 (2020), pp. 101-115.